 Shooting Menu > Set Picture Control > Monochrome.

 However, it is better to learn how to identify what makes a good black and white image but still capture it in color, to be converted later.

 Often you’ll hear the term ‘grayscale’ instead of calling a photo black and white.
 As mentioned above, these two terms are one and the same thing.
 However, ‘grayscale’ can also have another meaning.

 To a photo editing software, grayscale is also a way of storing information about how a photo is presented, just like RGB or CMYK.

-Converting photos from color to black and white in Photoshop is a whole topic in itself since there are a lot of different ways to do it.
+Converting photos from color to black and white in Photoshop is a whole topic in itself.
+There are a lot of different ways to do it.

-Explore your camera’s settings and photo editing software too.
+Explore your camera settings and photo editing software too.
 This way you’ll learn the options you have when you want to create and work with black and white images.